 It is generally acknowledged that public perception may jeopardise the deployment of a technological project, in this case, the use of geothermal for the decarbonisation of heating and cooling networks.
-Thus, this webinar aims to take the first step towards understanding how people perceive the use of geothermal energy, consider co-creation actions for the management of geothermal projects and how certain tools can be applied for the better planning and monitoring of geothermal projects.
-Finally, this webinar aspires to raise attention and involve the participants in Geothermal-DHC’s follow-up activities.
+Thus, this webinar aimed to take the first step towards understanding how people perceive the use of geothermal energy, consider co-creation actions for the management of geothermal projects and how certain tools can be applied for the better planning and monitoring of geothermal projects.
+Finally, this webinar aspired to raise attention and involve the participants in Geothermal-DHC’s follow-up activities.

 |15:00 – 15:15||Introductory round table between the keynote speakers|

 |15:15 – 15:35||Evaluation protocol for planning and monitoring of geothermal projects, Jan Hildebrand, IZES, CROWDTHERMAL project|

 |15:35 – 15:55||Presentation of the results from GeoFood public perception survey, Maja Turnšek, University of Maribor|

 |15:55 – 16:15||Collective action to support the development of sustainable district heating (focus on the project level: collaborative Business Model and co-creation), Johanna Ayrault, ENGIE, PhD candidate|

 |16:15 – 16:30||Questions to the speakers and Joint discussion|